 Procedures for engagement

-• Scholars should contact the Global Office for accommodation options and arrangements.
+- Scholars should contact the International Affairs Office for accommodation options and arrangements.

 This entails the development of a reputation-building strategy for research in targeted areas which will ultimately result in staff and student participation in international research activities and conferences.
-Any individuals, internally or externally, wishing to engage in research collaboration should contact the Global Office to discuss the way forward.
+Any individuals, internally or externally, wishing to engage in research collaboration should contact the International Affairs Office to discuss the way forward.

 This includes the development of specific programmes that allow visitors from overseas to spend time learning about various aspects specific to Seychelles (for example, nature, environment, culture).
 Current programme on offer: Tropical Island Ecosystem.